Faculty:Faculty of Business and Law

 With academic degrees from Lithuania, Sweden and the UK, Dr Dagilytė joined ARU having finished a traineeship at the Court of Justice of the European Union (EU) in Luxembourg.
 In the past, she acted as a Country Expert on the European Commission's projects and has consulted for non-governmental organisations and several IT business start-ups.

-Eglė is a Fellow of the Centre of European Law at King's College London and a Senior Fellow of Advance HE.
+Eglė is a Fellow of the Centre of European Law at King's College London and a Senior Fellow of Advance HE and is actively involved in the ARU Centre for Access to Justice and Inclusion (CAJI).
 In 2015, she was named as one of the Top 50 UK Higher Education social media influencers by Jisc - the UK's expert body for digital technology and digital resources in higher education, further education and research.

 Dagilytė, E., 2020.
 Country Report: The rule of law in Lithuania

 Dagilytė, E., 2020.
 The promised land of milk and honey?
-From EU citizen to third-country national after Brexit.
+From EU citizen to third-country national after post brexit.
 In Guild, E., Mantu, S., Minderhoud.
-P..
-(Eds).
+P. (Eds).
 EU Citizenship and Free Movement Rights: Taking Supranational Citizenship Seriously.
 Leiden: Brill Publishers.
 351-381.

 Greenfields, M., Smith.
 D., Dagilytė, E., Ramadan.
 S., Bright.
 J. 2019.
 The impact of migration in the Fenland area.
 A scoping report.